ComNets-Bremen/OPS/README.md

 `s01-liked-data-stats.py -i General-0-20170822-12:23:43-56750-log2.txt`

 - The above parser will create one or more text files with data.
-Use a text editor to view the data in those files and use this data to modify the required `...plot.py` files
+Use a text editor to view the data in those files and use this data to modify the required `...plot.py` files.

 - Run the modified `...plot.py` scripts to obtain the graphs